The Diabetic Brain In Alzheimer’s Disease Preview #1

 - The ApoE4 genetic variant as the prime genetic risk factor for late onset-Alzheimer’s disease

-- The term type 3 diabetes— I define the term and what it represents and why it is critically important in the area of Alzheimer’s risk and prevention.
+- The term type 3 diabetes— I define what the term represents and why it is a principle theory in the research centered on Alzheimer’s risk and prevention.

 This podcast will delve more deeply into the type 3 diabetes model of late onset-Alzheimer’s disease as a cerebral insulin resistance and how it is linked to cardiovascular disease and type 2 diabetes.